Eric Brelsford, Lead Software Developer and Data Analyst

 Eric is the freelance programmer who put this site together.
 He also works on other, not unrelated, projects (Farming Concrete, Food Census, Garden Maps).
 He is interested in power relations in urban spaces.
 He is also interested in the potential uses of collective data collection and analysis as tools for direct action and organization.
 The code for this site and some of his other projects is available on GitHub, and you're invited to poke at it and reuse it however you like.

-Paula is a facilitator- and annotator-at-large who has lived in Brooklyn for ten years and focused her work on building capacity and providing technical assistance for local community-based organizing and decentralized pedagogic practice.
+Paula is a Brooklyn-based attorney and educator who focuses her work on building capacity and providing technical assistance for local community-based organizing and decentralized pedagogic practice.
 She writes about the law and geography as structures that shape life in the city (including about 596 Acres, specifically).
 Paula is a graduate of City University of New York Law School at Queens College, where she was a Haywood Burns Fellow in Human and Civil Rights and worked in the Economic Justice Project at Main Street Legal Services.
 She is a founding member of the NYC National Lawyers Guild Street Law Team.
 Before joining the legal profession, Paula taught English to Speakers of Other Languages, developed curricula and ran an all-volunteer adult English school on the Lower East Side.
 She was also a member of the Empty Vessel Project.
-Paula is an attorney admitted to practice in New York State and is working in the Disaster Recovery Unit at Staten Island Legal Services.
+Paula is an attorney admitted to practice in New York State who is a partner in her own firm, Mohen & Segal, which focuses on legal services for entities working on our shared sustainable economy.
+She has practiced in the Disaster Recovery Unit at Staten Island Legal Services and at Rankin & Taylor.

 Anthony Mohen, Freedom of Information Law (FOIL) Attorney